 This may not be the solution you were thinking, but if you are wanting to reduce sugar, this will do the trick.
 Depending on the recipe, you can typically reduce the amount of sugar a recipe calls for by about 15-25% before you begin to notice a major change in taste or texture.

-Agave nectar or honey – Since these are liquid, they can change the texture of your baked goods, so take this into account when using honey or agave.
+Agave nectar or honey – Since these are liquid, they can change the texture of your baked goods, so be careful when adding it to recipes that call for solid sugar.

 Stevia – Stevia comes in solid or liquid form, but it is quite a bit sweeter than sugar.
 For every cup of sugar that your recipe calls for, you can substitute by using about ½ teaspoon of Stevia.
 Because this will not create the same texture as sugar, you may want to consider using fillers such as applesauce, egg whites, or yogurt.

 Coconut sugar – When baking with coconut sugar, you can use the amount called for in the recipe since the ratio for regular sugar and coconut sugar is 1 to 1.
 Using this alternative may result in a bit darker coloring of your bake.